 Q: Is there some sort of certificate at the end?

-You will receive a certificate of completion at the end.
+You will receive a certificate of completion for the program once the four courses have been completed.

 Q: What is meant by AIA CEU HSW Credits?